 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
-Many younger people also pursue college degrees rather than a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?